Stay updated with our latest news and events | Click here to subscribe to our newsletter

 John Stadnyk

-Over the past three decades, John has held various positions on the Tryzub Board of Directors, and is the current Chair.
+John Stadnyk has held various positions on the Tryzub Board of Directors over the past three decades, and is the current Chair.
 John has also held board positions with UCC and UCPBA Calgary, and UCPBA Federal.
 As a dedicated volunteer to Tryzub and the Ukrainian Community, John played an integral role in establishing Tryzub’s Scholarship Fund for CUAET Families, and Tryzub’s unrivaled Support for Ukrainian Newcomers.

 Emily Belke Farrell